alsabbag/wumpus-prolog/README.md

     assert( score(NewScore) ).
 ```

-* This is a performance measure, add 1000 to the general score for getting the gold
-* tile locations and updated score are variables
+The following rule resolves if the agent location and the gold location match (via the triplet provided, where the Wumpus location is irrelevant) and adds 1000 to the current score (for finding the gold) by calling the single argument score rule (*update_score(1000)*).

 ```
 update_score(AL, AL, _) :-
     update_score(1000).
 ```

-* This is a performance measure, subtract 1 from the general score for any action taken
-* updated score is a variable
+The following rule decrements the current score by 1 (*update_score(-1)*) each time it is invoked.
+This rule a clause within the *take_steps* rule, hence the score is decremented on every agent move.

 ```
 update_score(_,_,_) :-
     update_score(-1).
 ```

-* agent location is NewAL
-* remove current agent location
-* input new agant location, NewAl is agent location
+The following rule updates the agents new location (specified by the variable *NewAL*) by retracting any old location facts and asserting a new one (*assert( agent_location(NewAL)*).

 ```
 update_agent_location(NewAL) :-